 - 1. This instruction is supported by Robert C. Ozer, P.C. v.
 Borquez, 940 P.2d 371 (Colo.
-1997); RESTATEMENT (SECOND) OF TORTS § 652D (1977). - 2.
-In Robert C. Ozer, P.C. v.
-Borquez, 940 P.2d 371 (Colo.
-1997), the court recognized the privacy tort of public disclosure of private facts and that the tort requires that the following elements be proved: (1) the fact or facts disclosed must be private in nature; (2) the disclosure must be made to the public; (3) the disclosure must be one which would be highly offensive to a reasonable person; (4) the facts disclosed cannot be of legitimate concern to the public; and (5) the defendant acted with reckless disregard of the private nature of the fact or facts disclosed.
-The court clarified that for the disclosure to be "made to the public" it must be made to the "public in general or to a large number of persons, as distinguished from one individual or a few."
-Id. at 379.
-The court also held that the requirement of "reckless disregard" for the private nature of the disclosure is met when the defendant "knew or should have known that the fact or facts disclosed were private in nature."
+1997); and RESTATEMENT § 652D. - 2.
+In Borquez, 940 P.2d at 377, the court recognized a tort claim for invasion of privacy by public disclosure of private facts.
+The following elements must be proved: (1) the fact or facts disclosed must be private in nature; (2) the disclosure must be made to the public; (3) the disclosure must be one which would be highly offensive to a reasonable person; (4) the facts disclosed cannot be of legitimate concern to the public; and (5) the defendant acted with reckless disregard of the private nature of the fact or facts disclosed.
 Id.
-See also Fire Ins.
+The court clarified that the public disclosure element requires "communication to the public in general or to a large number of persons, as distinguished from one individual or a few."
+Id.
+A person acts with reckless disregard of the private nature of the facts disclosed if the defendant "knew or should have known that the fact or facts disclosed were private in nature."
+Id. at 379; see also Fire Ins.
 Exch. v.
 Sullivan, 224 P.3d 348 (Colo.
 App.
-2009), cert. denied (2010). - 3.
-In Borquez, the court also noted that "public disclosure may occur where the defendant merely initiates the process whereby the information is eventually disclosed to a large number of persons," citing Beaumont v.
-Brown, 401 Mich.
-80, 101, 257 N.W.2d 522, 530 (1977).
-Id. at 377.
+2009). - 3.
+The supreme court also noted that "public disclosure may occur where the defendant merely initiates the process whereby the information is eventually disclosed to a large number of persons."
+Borquez, 940 P.2d at 377 n.7 (citing Beaumont v.
+Brown, 257 N.W.2d 522 (Mich.
+1977)).
 When the defendant did not actually make the public disclosure, but may nonetheless be held responsible for it, this instruction should be modified accordingly. - 4.
 The fourth element, that the facts disclosed cannot be of legitimate concern to the public, is not covered by this instruction because it appears to be a question of law.
 The determination of what is a matter of public or general concern in the defamation context is a question of law for the court to decide.
 Walker v.
 Colo.
 Springs Sun, Inc., 188 Colo.
-86, 538 P.2d 450 (1975).
+86, 538 P.2d 450 (1975), overruled on other grounds by Diversified Mgmt., Inc. v.
+Denver Post, Inc., 653 P.2d 1103 (Colo.
+1982).
 The same legal issue is presented in the privacy context.
 Lewis v.

 McGraw-Hill Broad.
-Co., 832 P.2d 1118, 1121 (Colo.
+Co., 832 P.2d 1118 (Colo.
 App.
 1992).
 The United States Supreme Court has also treated the issue as one of law for the court to decide.
 See Connick v.
-Myers, 461 U.S. 138, 103 S. Ct.
-1684, 75 L. Ed.
-2d 708 (1983).
+Myers, 461 U.S. 138 (1983).
 Thus, if the court determines that the facts disclosed by the defendant(s) touch upon a matter of legitimate public interest or concern, in light of authorities cited below, the statements are immune from liability.